jabbany/CommentCoreLibrary/ReadMe.md

 which focuses on real use) and is separated into sections that help developers understand how the library works.

-Developers willing to incorporate similar comment streaming functionalities inside their own projects (whether web based or not) are free to learn and extend from the CommentCoreLibrary.
+Developers willing to incorporate similar comment streaming functionalities inside their own projects (whether web based or not) are free to learn from and extend from the CommentCoreLibrary.

 ## Licensing
 The CommentCoreLibrary is licensed under the permissive MIT License.
 If you wish to use this in any project, you can simply